-At age 61, Margaret Atwood remains that rarest of artists - a writer who straddles the two usually distinct worlds of critical and popular success.
-She can hold her own on bestsellers lists alongside the likes of Stephen King and John Grisham; and is just as comfortable among the world's literary elite, as evidenced by her recent receipt of the prestigious Booker Prize for her latest novel, The Blind Assassin.
+Margaret Atwood remains that rarest of artists - a writer who straddles the two usually distinct worlds of critical and popular success.
+She can hold her own on bestsellers lists alongside the likes of Stephen King and John Grisham, while being just as comfortable among the world's literary elite, as evidenced by her various and prestigious accolades.

-Unquestionably one of the finest - if not the finest - novelists, poets, and storytellers this country has produced, Atwood is typically Canadian in her modesty.
-When asked in 1995 to explain how she resists the temptation to become a literary snob, Atwood replied: "I think we could probably rephrase the question: 'How do you maintain a sense of proportion?' or 'How do you keep values straight?'
+Unquestionably one of the finest novelists, poets and storytellers this country has produced, Atwood is typically Canadian in her modesty.
+When asked to explain how she resists the temptation to become a literary snob, Atwood replied: "I think we could probably rephrase the question: 'How do you maintain a sense of proportion?' or 'How do you keep values straight?'
 In that case, I can say that it certainly helps to be Canadian; we don't put up with people who get too high and mighty.
 Start flinging it about and we get out our pins!
 I think it's always a mistake to believe your own billboards."

 Ms. Atwood's work has been published in more than thirty languages, including Farsi, Japanese, Turkish, Finnish, Korean, Icelandic and Estonian.